elenasacristan/treebooks/README.md

 - **JavaScript:** I have used https://jshint.com/ in order to check the JavaScript code.

-### Features and responsiveness testing

-#### django tests
+### django tests

 I have run tests for the models, forms and views in all apps where applicable.
 I have tried to automate the test for as much code as possible but I didn't reach the 100% coverage because in some cases the tests were quite complicated and in these cases I have chosen to test manually.
 See the coverage reports for each app below.

 ##### accounts coverage report